rdococ/tinytalk/readme.md

 ![# tinytalk](logo.png)

-tinytalk is a minimalistic, purely object-oriented toy programming language.
+tinytalk is a purely object-oriented toy language.

 ## Semantics

-* An object is a set of methods.
-* You can send a message to an object, which runs the matching method.
-* Objects can decorate other objects to copy their methods.
-* You can use variables to store intermediary values.
-* Variables are hoisted to the top of the method, but their values aren't assigned until the definition is reached.
+Every value is an object, and an object is just a record of methods (i.e. closures) you can call.
+Objects can decorate other objects, copying their methods.
+Variables are mutable and hoisted to the top of the method, but the initial value is not.

 ## Utilities

-There are several builtin objects.
+There are several builtin convenience objects.

 * Numbers, strings and booleans implement a variety of operators.
 Strings can `import` the file with their name in the repository, e.g. `'brainfuck' import`.
 * Booleans implement `if:`, sending `true` or `false`.
 * The `console` can `read` input, `print:` or `write:` output, or throw an `error:`.
-* The `Array` object can `make` arrays, that can get values `at:` a position, or `at:Put:`.
+* The `Array` object can create `new` arrays, that can get values `at:` a position, or `at:Put:`.
 * The `system` can `require:` tinytalk code or `open:` files.
 Files can `read` lines, `readAll`, `write:`, get their `position` and `size`, `goto:`, `move:` and `close`.

 ## Syntax